sigmf/SigMF/rfc-metadata.md

 “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+JSON key words are used as defined in [ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf).

 ## Specification

 This specification fundamentally describes two types of information: datasets,